crcl-tm2/interpreto/docs/api/attributions/methods/occlusion.md

 - model (PreTrainedModel): Hugging Face model to explain
 - tokenizer (PreTrainedTokenizer): Hugging Face tokenizer associated with the model
 - batch_size (int): batch size for the attribution method
-- granularity_level (GranularityLevel): granularity level of the perturbations (token, word, sentence, etc.)
+- granularity (Granularity): granularity level of the perturbations (token, word, sentence, etc.)
 - device (torch.device): device on which the attribution method will be run
 - replace_token_id (int): token id to use for replacing the occluded tokens